 In summary, the Packet Duplication capability protects against packet loss for critical applications such as Voice at the expense of increased bandwidth consumption.
 The feature has the following characteristics:

-- Protocol agnostic - It works for any transport protocols TCP or UDP.
+- Protocol agnostic - It works for any transport protocol TCP or UDP.

 - Works only over multiple tunnels.